tuan-tu-tran-satellit/InterparkingTestWeb/README.md

 Furthermore, it needs an API key to communicate with the Azure Maps routing API.
 This key can be configured through the standard ASP.NET Core configuration mechanisms, under the key `AzureMapsOptions:ApiKey`.
 But for convenience, there's a hard-coded api key in the `AzureMapsRoutingService`.

+## Route modification form

+Currently, in the route creation/edit form, when the user clicks save, the application eventually queries the routing web service.
+If that web service fails to recognize the coordinates input by the user, an error message will be displayed asking the user to adjust the coordinates.

+So it's actually a bit complicated to input valid coordinates by typing random coordinates.
+We should consider improving the UX to input the departure/arrival locations.